hunterxxx/seefood/README.md

-# SeeFood
-# TensorFlow (1.0.1) Image Classifier Gradle Standalone Port
+# SeeFood with TensorFlow (1.0.1) Image Classifier Gradle Standalone Port

 - Clone the project
 - Import it on Android Studio